Update: This post was originally published on September 18, 2012, and updated on January 14, 2022.

 Every year come January 19, I can’t help but reminisce on our wedding day.
 It’s such a lovely thing to merge two cultural traditions into one when you get married.
-Being engaged, and getting to marry the love of my life was one of the happiest days of my life.
+Being engaged, and marrying the love of my life was one of the happiest days of my life.
 Planning a bicultural wedding was so much fun that I actually wanted to bring everything about my Puerto Rican heritage to our wedding!
 Seashells, and all!
 As I planned our wedding, I wanted to incorporate my culture into our wedding.
 The one thing that I really, really wanted to share with my husband’s side of the family was the traditional capias.

 Spread the love